 - Medial rectus muscle (inferior branch of CN III): responsible for adduction of the eye.

-- Inferior rectus muscle (inferior branch of CN III): responsible for extorsion, elevation and abduction of the eye.
+- Inferior oblique muscle (inferior branch of CN III): responsible for extorsion, elevation and abduction of the eye.

 - Levator palpebrae superioris muscle: responsible for retracting and elevating the eyelid.